Kinto/kinto/docs/configuration/settings.rst

-The Permissions endpoint is used to get a list of all user accessible ressources in the server as well as their permissions.
-It enable applications such as the kinto-admin to discover what the user can do and which data can be managed.
+The Permissions endpoint is used to get a list of all user accessible objects in the server as well as their permissions.
+It enables applications such as the kinto-admin to discover what the user is allowed to do and which data can be managed.

 .. code-block :: ini

     kinto.permissions_endpoint_enabled = true

-Then, issue a `GET` request to the `/permissions` endpoint to get the list of the user permissions on the server ressources.
+Then, issue a ``GET`` request to the ``/permissions`` endpoint to get the list of the user permissions on the server ressources.